 Delivered primarily online, the course also provides 14 days of intensive teaching and practical training in London.
 Our expert tutors will give you guidance on complex dental procedures at our specialist postgraduate teaching centre, LonDEC, situated at our Waterloo Campus, which offers state-of-the-art dental training facilities.
 These blocks are an invaluable way to consolidate learning and progress to the final year.

 You will be taught mostly online through King’s E-learning and Teaching Service (KEATS) which provides information, interactive questions, assignments, use of bibliographic databases and reading material.
 Our students participate in online tutorials and discussion groups, interacting with expert tutors and their fellow students.
-Face-to-face lectures and hands-on training take place in blocks in the first two years.
+Face-to-face lectures and hands-on training take place in blocks in the first two years (seven consecutive days in Year 1 and seven consecutive days in Year 2 at King’s College London, Waterloo Campus).
 Students are required to undertake and build a reflective log of clinical work in their own general practice.

 The following table will give you an idea of what a typical year might look like as you progress through your studies.
 Typically, one credit equates to 10 hours of work.

 | ||Online lectures, seminars|

 Students should note that the course does not prepare candidates for the RCS MEndo examinations or represent a pathway to registration with the GDC (UK) as an Endodontic specialist.

 60% of each module will be assessed through exams and 40% through assignments, with the exception of the Operative Procedures module and the Endodontic Retreatment/Surgery & Restoration of Endodontically Treated Teeth module which will be assessed through clinical portfolios, and your final project, which will be assessed by a 10,000-word written report.